Transparent Replication Using Metaprogramming in Cyan: Related Work

 OpenReplica~\cite{altinbuken2012commodifying} is a framework to implement replicated services similar to Treplica~\cite{vieira08a}.
 Along with Treplica, OpenReplica represents the state of the art for easily creating replicated applications and both use a similar object-oriented approach that suffers from the same transparency and code verification problems.
 Both frameworks require an interface layer to encapsulate the methods implementing changes to the replicated state and neither allows code inspections that search for inconsistencies in the implementation of the interface.
 In this paper we use metaprogramming to tackle these challenges, similarly to the way metaprogramming has been used to attack similar problems.

 Rentschler et al.~\cite{rentschler2014designing} argues the use of domain specific languages (DSLs) to increase programmer productivity and quality and proposes the use of metaprogramming to translate these DSLs in other languages.
 They use the Xtend language~\cite{rentschler2014designing} to transform a DSL using active annotations.
 We use a similar approach of automatic code transformation.
-But starting from centralized code written in a general purpose language, we arrive in distributed code written in the same language.
-Moreover, the metaprogramming infrastructure provided by Cyan allows for a more elegant implementation than the one obtained by using Xtend.
+However, starting from centralized code written in a general purpose language, we arrive in distributed code written in the same language.
 Another similar work is the one by Blewitt et al.~\cite{blewitt2005automatic} that proposes the use of metaprogramming to automatically create components that implement design patterns.